 #7 Mid-Winter Disc Golf

-Most of the disc golf courses in Tahoe are pretty clear because they’ve had so much time to dry out since our last storm, and most people are in a different mindset this time of year, so you should have the courses pretty much to yourself.
+Most of the disc golf courses in Tahoe are pretty clear because they’ve had so much time to dry out since our last storm.
+Everyone is still in winter mode this time of year, so you should have the courses pretty much to yourself.

-Grab a brightly colored disc driver, or just don’t use white around what remains of snow patches, and try to finish your game before the early winter sunset.
+Grab a brightly colored disc driver (just don’t use white around what remains of snow patches) and try to finish your game before the early winter sunset.

 New to disc golf?
 Here’s a beginner’s how-to guide for the sport.
 It’s a great pastime – a fun way to hang with your friends, get the dogs out to play, and go for a walk in the woods.
 Start practicing your game now so you’re spot-on when summer arrives.